soukainaElGhaldy/Bitcoin-Twitter-sentiment-Dashbord/README.md

 The student created a Dashbord that illustrates the Bitcoin Twitter Sentiments.
 You can open the app on your computer by running : `streamlit run dashbord.py`

 The data from this project goes from september to October 2021.
-It was extracted from Binance & Twitter and cleaned beforehand.
-Another Project that includes these processes (extraction and cleaning) will be published in this profile in the following days.
-The Twitter Data file couldn't be uploaded for now, because of its volume.
-We will share it later and update the code if necessary.
+Data was extracted from Binance & Twitter and cleaned beforehand.
 Any improvement idea is very welcome.

 Please find below what the app looks like :